fabiolenzi/amcom-jedi-masters/README.md

 ## To run the project

-In the project directory, before run the app, install all dependecies with:
+In the project directory, before running the app, install all dependencies with:

 ### `npm install`